-At first when I am thrown into the craziness of life, I tend to focus on survival.
+At first, when I am thrown into the craziness of life, I tend to focus on survival.
 But then, I notice a presence about me; I feel the calmness of choice and certainty.
-In the stillness of uncertain moment, I find my strength and the support of community.
+In the stillness of the uncertain moment, I find my strength and the community’s support.

-When Mikelle arrived from Korea, my expectations of having a little toddler running around the house chasing her big brother changed in an instant.
+When Mikelle arrived from Korea, my expectations of a little toddler running around the house chasing her big brother changed instantly.
 What did happen is she chased him in her wheelchair.
-They adapted and came up with their own version of tag.
+They adapted and came up with their version of the tag.

 The change took me to places I didn’t think I wanted to go—and I love the place I am in.